Pollution – Our Waste

 Question: How can I help reduce pollution?

 Answer: Always put trash in a trash can, rather than dropping it on the ground.
 Talk to your parents about recycling in your home.
+Try not use plastic bags for shopping, if you have to use plastic bags, keep them and reuse over and over.
+When you cannot use them anymore ask for paper bags or a cardboard box.

 Enjoyed the Free Geography Kids online resources all about Pollution info?
 Take the FREE & fun all about Pollution quiz and download FREE Pollution worksheet for kids.
 For lengthy info click here.